 - Refill the new pot with a layer of fresh soil, and place the tree in the center.

-- Backfill with soil, ensuring there are no air pockets.
+- Backfill with soil, ensuring no air pockets.
 Water thoroughly after repotting.

 Repotting bonsai requires a gentle touch and an understanding of the tree’s needs.
-It’s not just about maintenance—it’s about providing a fresh foundation for continued growth and health.
+It’s about providing a fresh foundation for growth and health.

 Age of Tree | Repotting Frequency | Best Season for Repotting | Root Pruning |